Choose the health content that’s right for you, and get it delivered right in your inbox.

 Breast cancer screening is the best way to find breast cancer early, before it spreads.

-The American society of breast surgeons and the ACS recommend, and Dr. Figueredo agrees most women receive mammograms every two years starting at age 40.
 Some may need earlier or more frequent screening — for example, if you have a family history of breast cancer, carry a certain genetic mutation or received radiation therapy to your chest when you were younger.

 Talk with your doctor about the screening schedule that would be best for you.